guisalmeida/GuiSAlmeida/README.md

 # 🧔 Hi, I'm Guilherme Almeida
-Software engineer with a Bachelor's degree in Computer Science and over 5 years of hands-on experience in software development.
+Software engineer with more than 5 years of practical experience in software development.
+I have a bachelor's degree in Computer Science.
+Interested in professional growth and willing to embrace new technologies and take on challenging tasks.
+I am also enthusiastic about sharing knowledge and working collaboratively as a team.

 ### ⚙️**Skills:**
 My expertise extends across Web and Software Development, Data Structures and Algorithms, Agile Methodologies and a strong background in design (graphic design, visual identity, and UI/UX).